Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 In the current version, canvas snapshots are encoded as part of the replay event and share the same upload pipeline with ordinary replay.

-5. Why are some charts recorded in the dashboard page while others are not?¶
+5. Why are some charts recorded and some not in a dashboard page?¶

 Such pages typically have many canvas charts simultaneously.
 When "some charts are not recorded", the most common reason is not individual chart errors, but:

-- Auto mode may not record all charts in every round
+- Automatic mode may not record all charts in every round

-- Too many charts on the same screen, auto recording budget insufficient
+- Too many charts on the same screen, automatic recording budget insufficient

 - Some charts are drawn too early initially and not redrawn later

-- Some complex charts fall back to snapshot in auto high-fidelity mode, incurring higher costs
+- Some complex charts fall back to snapshot in automatic high-fidelity mode, incurring higher costs

-- If the core requirement of the page is "charts should not be missed as much as possible", prioritize using:
+- If the page's core requirement is "charts should not be missed as much as possible", prioritize using:

 - For key charts on the first screen, actively capture a frame after chart rendering is complete: